tormit/Upstream/readme.md

 Upstream
 ========

-**A simple composer package for Laravel 5 that assists in file uploads and image resizing/cropping.
-Works great with jCrop and jquery-file-upload.**
+**A simple composer package for Laravel 5 that assists in file uploads and image resizing/cropping.**

 > **Note:** For Laravel 4, you may use <a href="https://github.com/Regulus343/Upstream/tree/v0.4.5">version 0.4.5</a>.